rutrum/pathmut/README.md

 * Is the path valid, if it did exist?
 * What is the depth of the path?

-I should be able to extract parts of a path:

-* Extract the second part of the path.

 I should be able to manipulate paths as a whole:

 * I should canonicalize a path (remove redundant `../` and `./`)